14-year old Sheela said – “Mom, why don’t you start doing something?”

 But, why should you not sacrifice everything for your child?

 When you make a sacrifice for someone, you let go of something you like/love.
 It could be sacrificing a late night movie that you always enjoyed with your husband or an evening walk with your colony friend or even reading a book.
 Knowingly or unknowingly, we start applying pressure on our kids, and let our own dreams take a backseat just because we choose to SACRIFICE EVERYTIME.
 If you do so liberally, by the time you realize, the damage caused becomes irreversible.

 What parents forget during this journey is “Themselves”!
 They forget to enjoy the little things that make them happy.
-Like choosing to take your child to Fun City in a mall instead of enjoying a VadaPav occasionally at your favourite joint.
+Like choosing to take your child to Fun City in a mall instead of enjoying a VadaPav occasionally at your favorite joint.
 For new mommies, it becomes a Hercules task to attend a school reunion.
 Correct me if I am wrong!
 I’m sure I’m no exception.
 So much that we do for our kids, only to realize after a decade that they don’t really need us or depend on us.
-And not long from now you will have your child demanding “their space” or “their privacy”.
-It may be convenient for them to overlook how much has gone into nurturing them & shaping them to become independent individual.
+And not long from now you will have your child demanding “their space

 So, I have taken my stand.
 I will not fret!
 I will continue to enjoy my desi music while cooking, fortnight movie time (evening show if not for night show) & definitely my Zumba classes.
 Because I do not want my child to tell me – “Mom, I didn’t ask for it!
 You did it because you wanted to.”
 Or probably “Everyone does it Mom, what’s the big deal?”
 It hurts.
 Hurts real bad!